 To date, we have been successful in generating and expanding revenue from sales of wine through our direct-to-consumer e-commerce website.
-During the quarter ended June 30, 2021, we generated revenue of \$227,531 from direct-to-consumer sales, which represents an increase of \$70,532 from direct-to-consumer revenue generated during the quarter ended March 31, 2021.
+During the quarter ended September 30, 2021, we generated revenue of \$241,688 from direct-to-consumer sales, which represents a \$14,157 increase in direct-to-consumer revenue generated during the quarter ended June 30, 2021 and a \$177,156 increase in direct-to-consumer revenue generated during the quarter ended March 31, 2021.
 A portion of our operating strategy is to continue to expand our sales of wine through this direct-to-consumer channel.
 The direct-to-consumer marketplace is highly competitive and in recent years has seen the entrance of new competitors and products targeting similar customer groups as our business.
 To be competitive and forge new connections with customers, we are continuing investment in the expansion of our direct-to-consumer channel.
 Such expansion may require significant investment in e-commerce platforms, marketing, fulfillment, information technology ("IT") infrastructure and other known and unknown costs.
-The success of our direct-to-consumer sales channel depends on our ability to maintain the efficient and uninterrupted operation of online order-processing and technology partners.
+The success of our direct-to-consumer sales channel depends on our ability to maintain the efficient and uninterrupted operation of online order-processing and fulfillment and delivery operations.
+As such, we are heavily dependent on the performance of our shipping and technology partners.
 Any system interruptions or delays could prevent potential customers from purchasing our wines directly.